 EFL rules allow clubs to lose £39 million over three seasons, but some costs (infrastructure, academy, women’s football and community schemes) are excluded from the FFP calculations.

-Losses for Profitability & Sustainability purposes were, based on our calculations, £53 million over the three years, which, based on the publication of the Birmingham City ruling, equivalent to an eleven point deduction.
+Losses for Profitability & Sustainability purposes were, based on our calculations, £53 million over the three years prior to receiving compensation for Gary Rowett and the sale of Pride Park, which, based on the publication of the Birmingham City ruling, equivalent to an eleven point deduction.

 Bringing the stadium sale into consideration doesn’t just ensure that Derby have complied with the P&S rules, it also means that if the club is not promoted this season it should be able to compete in the summer transfer market as the cumulative P&S total shows a substantial profit.